Test Detail

 Fruits such as bananas, apricots, kiwi, peaches, dried figs, oranges, strawberries, mangoes, and cherries are high in electrolyte content.
 You can add them to your diet to improve your electrolyte levels naturally.

-Q. Is there anything else I need to know about a Urinary Electrolytes test?
+Q. Is there anything else I need to know about the Urinary Electrolytes test?

 Depending on the electrolyte that is imbalanced in your body, treatment may involve diet changes, such as altering salt or fluid intake, or modification in the dose or frequency of certain medications, such as diuretics and painkillers.
 Once the treatment has started, regular tests may be advised to monitor treatment response and to ensure that the electrolyte balance is maintained.